Hearing loss in adults | Kore whakarongo i roto i te hunga pakeke

 • illness such as meningitis or untreated ear infections

-You are likely to be experiencing hearing loss if you:
+You're likely to be experiencing hearing loss if you:

-• think people are often mumbling
+• often think people are mumbling

 • often don’t hear something the first time